phnx-im/docs/src/threat_model/qualitative/metadata.md

 The SA also has access to the key material pre-published for connection establishment (connection packages) of all clients.

+### Data not available to snapshot adversaries

+Generally, the SA only has access to the data listed above.
+In particular, the SA does not have access to

+- push tokens
+- group memberhsip
+- links between identities and pseudonyms
+- links between identities and aliases

 #### Client pseudonyms (QS)

 On the QS, the SA can observe all user pseudonyms and their associated client pseudonyms.
 Note that these pseudonyms are not linked to any aliases, client- or user identities.

 For each client pseudonym the SA can see pre-published key material (add packages) and queues.
 The SA can thus also see the number of messages in each queue, but not their content due to at-rest encryption.

-## Active observer adversaries
+## Continuous monitoring adversaries

-Active observer adversaries have full access to the server including its volatile memory in addition to the snapshots.
+Continuous monitoring adversaries have full access to the server including its volatile memory and its persisted state.

-The main protection against the active observer is that users interact with the services using per-group pseudonyms instead of their real identities.
+The main protection against the continuous monitoring adversary is that users interact with the services using per-group pseudonyms instead of their real identities.
 This means that the adversary cannot link any individual action of a user with the user's identity as seen by other users.
 The adversary can still see the metadata of messages, but cannot link them to the real identities of the users.

-### Data available to active observer adversaries

-As per definition, active observer adversaries have access to all data on the server at the time of their activity.

 ## Traffic analysis